starwisp/Civizard-tileset-archeology/README.md

 <b>Area of visibility from picture above corresponds roughly to this location</b>

 An array of sequential words was pasted onto that area editing the map to display tiles from 00 onwards instead of what the original tiles are.
 Savestate was saved in the editor and loaded back into no$psx.
-The manipulated area now displays the tiles by their internal number in sequential order.
+The manipulated area now displays the tiles by their internal name in sequential order.
 The terrain tiles could be grabbed or dumped from there in the correct CLUT and order.

 ![sequential words in map](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/0828666a-7cea-4afd-b44c-b022332f5fb8)
 <b>Array of sequential words copy pasted on game map</b>